Navigating the Process

 - Understand the charges: The charges for underage DUI differ from those aimed at of-age drivers.
 For example, the legal limit for an underage driver’s blood alcohol content is .02% whereas it is .05% for drivers 21 or older.
 The penalties can also differ greatly and when fighting DUI charges, it is important to understand the hurdles which lie ahead.
 Drunk driving charges can be complex and an experienced DUI attorney can help you to navigate the legal world.

-Fort Collins DUI Lawyer
+Choosing the right Fort Collins DUI Lawyer

 Learn more about your legal options after a drunk driving arrest.
 Our Fort Collins DUI defense lawyers can review your case and provide you with an honest assessment of your options.
 Learn more in our DUI Resource Center.

 “You've given me a second chance, something I didn't think I would get when all of this started.” - D.O.

 “Thank you so much for everything you’ve done for me.
 I am so grateful.” - M.B.

 “Rachel helped me feel safe, not judged, and truly invested her personal time and energy into making sure that he was protected.” - M.M.